 If you feel someone is having a medical crisis or emergency, please call 911.
 CMA is not a medical organization.

-Al-Anon and Al-Ateen groups focus largely on the families and friends of alcoholics.
-Their materials can be helpful to the loved ones of addicts as well.
-They are a very large organization, therefore easier to find in many localities.
+Al-Anon and Al-Ateen groups focus largely on the families and friends of alcoholics, but their materials can be helpful to the loved ones of addicts as well.

 Nar-Anon is an organization for the family and friends of drug addicts.